-If you are awarded funding under the CBP2022 grant round, the program may withhold payment of funds if you have any outstanding or incomplete projects from previous CBP rounds.
-If you are unable to complete previous projects due to circumstances outside of your control, please advise the CBP team in writing so that an exemption can be considered.
-For more information on project reporting and closures, visit nsw.gov.au/cbp
+If you are awarded funding under the CBP2023 grant round, the program may withhold payment of funds if you have any outstanding or incomplete projects from previous CBP rounds.
+If you are unable to complete previous projects due to circumstances outside of your control, please advise the CBP team in writing to CBP2023@dcj.nsw.gov.au so that an exemption can be considered.

+For more information on project reporting and closures, visit the NSW Government Grants and Funding Finder website: nsw.gov.au/grants-and-funding.

-27. How long do we have to start and complete the project?
+7.4.4 How long do we have to start and complete the project?

-You should be ready to commence your project by November 2022.
+You should be ready to commence your project by May 2024.